Learning Environment

 *mulch area with logs to walk, balance, and sit

-*garden area with areas for planting and includes a chalk board and weather station
+*garden area with areas for planting and water; includes a weather station and wood path

 *music wall with home items used as musical instruments